schedule a tour today!

 Who attends the integrated preschool?

 At Abilities, we believe that inclusion is a basic value that extends to all children.
-Everyone belongs and everyone is welcome.
 Children learn through developmentally appropriate practices including play, hands on tasks and social interactions.
 Students with mild to moderate identified needs are included with typically developing peers.
 Students ages 3 & 4 are welcome to register for our various classes.

 Who will be working with my child?
 Each integrated classroom will consist of two lead teachers and two assistants allowing for a teacher to student ratio of 1:4 during curricular instruction.
 Teachers are highly qualified in the areas of early development and special education. ln many classrooms, Speech and Language Pathologist's and Occupational Therapist's provide individual and small group instruction and participate in centers which benefit the development of early literacy, fine motor development and social communication skills in our children.